Limulo/website-restyle2016/_posts/2017-09-18-in-out-animation.md

 layout: post
 title: Animators
 date: 2017-09-18 11:00:00
-excerpt: A class to crate simple animations
+excerpt: A class to create simple animations
 category: [coding, graphics]
 usemath: true;
 ---

 Say we want to create a simple animation for an object which has to appear and disappear according to specific events.

 Say, when an **add** event is received, the object - from beeing completely transparent - will become more and more opaque.
-On the other hand, when a **remove** event is received, the object must return to a complete transparency.
+On the other hand, when a **remove** event is received, the object must return to a a state of complete transparency.

 If we want to deal with such animation we can modify the transparency (_alpha_) value of the object color.
 We know that alpha normally goes from 0 to 255 but, for the sake of simplicity, we can consider a normalized interval from 0.0 to 1.0.